 I was incredibly fortunate.
 I grew up in a communist country where childcare was affordable and easily available.
 My mother was entitled to three years of maternity leave, but also had the option of putting me in a nursery at six months and returning to her career.
 There were many things wrong with communism, but its childcare arrangements weren’t one of them.

 Having meaningful choices in terms of childcare, but also in terms of finances and career for both men and women after the birth of a child is extremely important.
 All too often couples find themselves defaulting to an arrangement where the man becomes the bread winner and the woman the care giver, despite never really intending to live this way.
-With the average cost of childcare at over £170 per week a woman would need to
+With the average cost of childcare at over £170 per week a woman would need to earn at least £26,000 a year just to break even on childcare costs.

 With parental leave, too, it is often the path of least resistance for the woman to take the bulk of it, even if additional paternity leave is now available.
 As most employers will only pay the statutory amount for parental leave, and with a gender pay gap still at nearly 20%, it is easy to see how most families would find it easier to give up the woman’s wages than the man’s.